-Two footswitchable Channels cross the Atlantic with seamless finesse and give you a passport to the best British and American preamp sounds in two straightforward groups of four controls.
-The five preamp modes (2 in Ch.1 - 3 in Ch.
-2) are selected with a simple mini toggle located in the top position in each Channel.
-Along with this array of iconic preamps the TA-15 offers three amazing power choices in each Channel, each of which allow you to perfectly tune the power to enhance each of the the preamp Modes.
-The result of all this flexibility is a fully capable live performance amp that would fit in your lunchbox, as well as a recording chameleon that can morph into virtually any classic you might need in the studio.
+Two footswitchable Channels navigate the Atlantic with stylistic flair and give you a passport to the best British and American preamp sounds in two straightforward groups of five controls.
+The Five Preamp Modes (2 in Ch.1 and 3 in Ch.
+2) are selected with a simple mini toggle located in the top position of stacked toggles in each Channel.
+Along with this array of iconic preamps the TA-30 offers three amazing power choices in each Channel, each of which allow you to perfectly tune the power to enhance the preamp Mode chosen for a given footswitchable sound.
+The result of all this flexibility is a fully capable live-performance amp with an uncanny sense of direction; that can also be switched down to 15 watts for lower volume power-clip applications or late-night sessions.